 I command you: Awake, sleeper, I have not made you to be held a prisoner in the underworld.
 Arise from the dead; I am the life of the dead.
 Arise, O man, work of my hands, arise, you who were fashioned in my image.
 Rise, let us go hence; for you in me and I in you, together we are one undivided person.

-For you, I your God became your son; for you, I the Master took on your form; that of slave; for you, I who am above the heavens came on earth and under the earth; for you, man, I became as a man without help, free among the dead; for you, who left a garden, I was handed over to Jews from a garden and crucified in a garden.
+For you, I, your God became your son; for you, I the Master took on your form; that of a slave; for you, I who am above the heavens came on earth and under the earth; for you, man, I became like a man without help, free among the dead; for you, who left a garden, I was handed over to Jews from a garden and crucified in a garden.

 Look at the spittle on my face, which I received because of you, in order to restore you to that first divine inbreathing at creation.
 See the blows on my cheeks, which I accepted in order to refashion your distorted form to my own image.